 - 1. Salaries and Benefits: In this line, include salaries and benefits ONLY for staff of the Applicant.
 Salaries and benefits associated with partner agencies, subgrantees or subcontractors should be included in the applicable line item (e.g. Professional Services, CBO Contracts, etc.). - 2.
 Services and Supplies: In this line, include grant funds or match associated with services and supplies purchased or donated by the Applicant.
 Services and supplies purchased by partner agencies, subgrantees or subcontractors should be included in the applicable line item (e.g. Professional Services, CBO Contracts, etc.). - 3.
-Professional Services: In this line item, include grant funds or match associated with public agency or professional consultant subcontracts. - 4.
+Professional Services: In this line item, include grant funds or match associated with public agency or professional consultant subcontracts.
+Note: CBO Applicants may include costs associated with the required grant audit here. - 4.
 Community-Based Organization (CBO) Subcontracts: In this line, include grant funds or match associated with CBO subcontracts.
 IMPORTANT: Cities must subcontract with one or more community-based organizations for a minimum of 50 percent of the total grant award, to be shown in Column A, Line 4.
 Grants management agencies, auditors and evaluators may not be counted toward the 50